idaholab/virtual_test_bed/doc/content/microreactors/mrad/hpmr_triso_failure/problem_models.md

 ## HP-MR TRISO MultiApps Model Setup

-MOOSE-based TRISO failure analysis in this demonstration is conducted with two BISON inputs in a MultiApps setup: (1) a TRISO sampler input serving as the master BISON app and (2) a TRISO particle input as the sub-app.
+MOOSE-based TRISO failure analysis in this demonstration is conducted with two BISON inputs in a MultiApps setup: (1) a TRISO sampler input serving as the parent BISON app and (2) a TRISO particle input as the sub-app.

 ### TRISO Sampler